Ali623/Custom-training-yolo/README.md

-# Custom-training-yolov7
+# Custom-training-yolov

-This guide provides instructions on how to run YOLOv7 using pretrained weights.
+This guide provides instructions on how to run YOLOv7 and v8 using pretrained weights and training for custom datasets.
 Follow the steps below to get started.

-## Prerequisites
+# Prerequisites
+## For v7 pretrained weights
 Ensure you have the following installed on your system:
 - Python 3.7 or higher
 - Git